Beef Crostini with Blue Cheese Spread

 If you’re hunting for Roast Beef Appetizer Ideas, this delicious bruschetta recipe will fit the bill!

-These elegant little nibbles are far from daunting to prepare.
-I made sure to have grilled beef on the menu the night before and set one beef fillet aside for these appetizers.
+- These elegant little nibbles are far from daunting to prepare.
+I made sure to have grilled beef on the menu the night before and part of the beef fillet aside for these appetizers.

-The spread itself is only two ingredients, blue cheese, and cream cheese.
-SO flavorful with little effort.
+- The spread itself is only two ingredients, blue cheese, and cream cheese.
+It’s SO flavorful with little effort.

-And the toasts are just sliced baguettes and olive oil.
-Easy, peasy!!
-Also in the mix were julienned sun-dried tomatoes in olive oil and roasted red bell pepper slices to the mix for a third texture and flavor!
+- The toasts are just sliced baguettes and olive oil.
+Easy, peasy bruschetta bread!!
+Also in the mix were julienned sun-dried tomatoes in olive oil or roasted red bell pepper slices to the mix for a third texture and flavor!

 So whether you’re throwing a holiday party or just bringing a dish to help out the host/hostess, these easy beef crostini are ideal.
 A few simple ingredients make for a terrific appetizer.